-Many features listed here are already explained in detail above, but here are the remaining few.
-Please note that all of the features in the preference tab that have a small die next to them which turns on randomization for an even more unpredictable and lifelike performance.
+We already detailed many features above, but here are the remaining few.
+Please note that all of the features in the preference tab that have a small die next to them which turns on randomization for an even more human-like performance.
 Randomize means that the value for that setting will be randomized for each new note, between the minimum value and the value you set.

-At the top, you will see a tuning button which opens a panel allowing you to tune each note to your liking.
+Firstly, at the top, you will see a tuning button that will open a panel allowing you to tune each note to your liking.
 This is very useful for performing music not written for standard tuning systems, or for music that doesn't use traditional Western classical scales.